spinnaker/governance/cx-sig-charter-draft.md

 ## Roles and Organization Management

-This sig adheres to the Roles and Organization Management outlined in Spinnaker's governance policy and will actively suggest updates to those policies as part of our work.
+This SIG adheres to the Roles and Organization Management outlined in Spinnaker's governance policy and will actively suggest updates to those policies as part of our work.

 ### Additional responsibilities of Chairs

-Chairs SHOULD plan Contributor Experience meetings monthly at the least, and should strive to enable annual face to face interaction as conditions allow.
+Chairs SHOULD plan Contributor Experience meetings monthly, at the least, and should strive to enable annual face-to-face interaction as conditions allow.
 Chairs will also ensure that technical changes from subprojects follow the process change communication guidelines we establish.

 ### Deviations from sig-governance
 Six months after this charter is first ratified, it MUST be reviewed and re-approved by the SIG in order to evaluate the assumptions made in its initial drafting.